rafi-gemhar33/conduit/README.md

-download or clone the repository: npm install
+download or clone the repository.

+npm install
 for dependencies

-concurrently running backend and json-server

 Runs the app with http://localhost:3000

 ## CONDUIT: